Sarah Williams (poet): Biography

 Williams was born in December 1837 (Note: Contemporary birth records and publications at Williams' death indicate that she was born in December 1837.
 Later sources and modern databases give the date incorrectly as 1841, based on The Poets and the Poetry of the Nineteenth Century (published in 1898).) in Marylebone, London, to Welsh father Robert Williams (c.
 1807–1868) and English mother Louisa Ware (c.
 1811–1886).
 She was very close to her father and considered her "bardic" interests to come from him.
 As a young child unable to pronounce 'Sarah', she inadvertently gave herself the nickname 'Sadie'.
 An only child, she was educated first by her doting parents and later governesses.
-She graduated from Queen's College, London.
+She attended Queen's College, London.

 Although Williams was only half Welsh by birth and never lived outside London, she incorporated Welsh phrases and themes in her poems and Sadie was considered a Welsh poet.

 Robert Williams died in January 1868 of a sudden illness.
 Already suffering from cancer and devastated by the loss of her father, Sarah's condition deteriorated.
 After three additional months of hiding the cancer from her friend and mother, she agreed to surgery despite knowing it might kill her.
 She died in Kentish Town, London during surgery on 25 April 1868.

 Her second book of poetry, Twilight Hours: A Legacy of Verse, was published in late 1868.
 The collection included "The Old Astronomer" (also known as "The Old Astronomer to His Pupil", as it was titled in a 1936 U.S. reprint), now the most famous of her poems.
 The second half of the fourth stanza is the best known:

 Though my soul may set in darkness, it will rise in perfect light;

 I have loved the stars too truly (Note: Some republications, including the 1936 version, replace "truly" with "fondly".) to be fearful of the night.

 The poem is written from the perspective of an aged astronomer on his deathbed bidding his student to continue his humble research.
 The lines have been chosen by a number of professional and amateur astronomers as their epitaphs.